-Today I’d like to take a break from addressing specific question types in order to take a broader look at a common problem that plagues many students on the ACT: pacing.
-In discussing a couple of overall pacing strategies, I’m going to use the Science section as a reference, but I think you’ll see that these techniques are applicable to almost any area of the ACT.
+Pacing is a common problem that plagues many students on the ACT.
+In discussing a couple of overall pacing strategies, we'll use the Science section as a reference, but you’ll see that these techniques are applicable to almost any section of the ACT.

 The most important thing is to accept that [students] will have to randomly guess on some questions and to find a way to strategically determine what those questions will be.

-Each year, I get a handful of students who answer questions very accurately but simply can’t finish ACT sections on time.
-While our final goal is always to help students so that they can finish all of the questions in the time allotted, and usually we are successful in that goal, there are some students who get to their official test date still unable to finish all of the questions, and that’s okay!
+Each year, we see some students who answer questions very accurately but simply can’t finish ACT sections on time.
+While our final goal is always to help students finish all of the questions in the time allotted, and usually we are successful in that goal, at times students get to their official test date and are still unable to finish all of the questions.
+That’s okay!
 For these students, it is incredibly important to have solid test management.

 It is totally okay to skip individual questions due to pacing concerns, even if you think you would be likely to get the question correct if you tried it.